wmanley/wmanley.github.io/_posts/2024-02-20-primer-facebooks-htmx-from-2010.markdown

 Summary:

 1. At Facebook they had loads of JavaScript and that was causing slow page loads.
-2. Loading the JavaScript async didn’t work well as the page would render, but be non interactive - which sucks from a ux perspective.
+2. Loading the JavaScript async didn’t work well as the page would render, but be non interactive - which sucks from a UX perspective.
-3. They realised that the basic operation the JavaScript was performing was making an http request and swapping the new content somewhere in the DOM - so they wrote a 40 line JavaScript function to do this which they included inline in every pages’ `&lt;head&gt;`[^1].
+3. They realised that the basic operation the JavaScript was performing was making an http request and swapping the new content somewhere in the DOM - so they wrote a 40 line JavaScript function to do this which they included inline in every pages’ `<head>`[^1].
 This gave them instant interactivity.
 4. They were then going through incrementally replacing as much existing JavaScript with just this library - increasing performance (~5s to ~2.5s page load) and reducing complexity and lines of code.

 The motivation was performance.
-The effect was better performance - but also much less code to write.
+The effect was better performance - but also much less code to write and a simpler overall system.

 I'd recommend watching the whole thing, I found it a pleasure.
-The author, [Makinde Adeagbo](https://makinde.adeagbo.com/), is a charasmatic presenter.
+The author, [Makinde Adeagbo](https://makinde.adeagbo.com/), is a charismatic presenter.
 He covers other areas like downloading JS on-demand, native HTML controls and the tooling they used to find interactions that they could apply Primer to.

 The actual code can be found here: [https://gist.github.com/makinde/376039]